martinMomo/checkers/README.md

-# checkers
+# Checkers
-A simple, text-based, checkers game built in c++.
+A simple, text-based, checkers game built in 3 hours in c++.